carnegiemellonracing/driverless/driverless_ws/src/controls/docs/_build/html/_sources/source/explainers/mppi_algorithm.rst.txt

 The MPPI (Model Predictive Path Integral) algorithm is a model predictive control algorithm that uses a stochastic optimization approach to find the optimal control action for a given task.

+Our algorithm is based off the paper *Model Predictive Path Integral Control using Covariance Variable Importance Sampling* by Williams et al.

 We highly recommend reading the :doc:`State Estimation Overview <state_estimation>` before proceeding.

 Motivation